H.R. 1877: Protecting Americans’ Social Security Data Act

 Political appointees

-They would be blocked from accessing covered Social Security beneficiary data systems, even if those systems are central to benefits, SSN records, or identity information.
+They would be blocked from covered Social Security beneficiary data systems, even systems central to benefits, SSN records, or identity information.

 Special government employees

-Temporary or specialized government personnel who fall into this category would face the same access ban as political appointees.
+Temporary or part-time federal personnel in this category would face the same access ban as political appointees.

 The Social Security Administration

-SSA would take on new duties to notify affected people, preserve existing privacy rules, and respond to investigations and oversight reporting.
+SSA would take on new duties: notifying affected people, preserving its existing privacy rules, and responding to Inspector General investigations and oversight reporting.

 Share this story